How to define success is going to be up to you at it pertains to running.

 It is about helping other runners and helping you to keep things in perspective and not to focus only on the event.

-It is the process that counts and no one promised us perfect workouts, races or weather.
+It is the process that counts No one promised us perfect workouts, races or weather.
+How we react to failures and disappointments will determine how successful we will be.

 I wanted to share my experience to let you know that all runners have setbacks.

-I had to take nearly a year and half away from racing due to a deployment to Afghanistan so this isn’t easy reporting these results but at the same time I hope it helps someone, possibly you, in your own journey.
+I had to take nearly a year and half away from racing due to a deployment to Afghanistan That was difficult.
+Remember, we are always in control of our thoughts and attitude.

 Our mindset is everything and I want you to maintain enthusiasm throughout your training block.